How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 It is best to marinate steak overnight.
 You can get away with a minimum of 4 hours.
 But overnight in the fridge will give you the most flavor.

-- Remove the steak from the fridge a few hours before grilling and allow it to come to room temperature.
+- Remove the steak from the fridge a few hours before grilling, and let it come to room temperature.

 Setting Up Your Grill

-Perfectly grilled steak should be grilled on a hot fire.
+Perfectly grilled steak should be grilled on a fire or a hot gas grill.
 I like to heat my grill to about 550℉ when grilling.

 Direct heat vs. Indirect Heat